fermyon/developer/content/cloud/pricing-and-billing.md

 **I just signed up for the Growth Plan, when should I expect my first charge?**

-You should receive your first charge immediately after signing up for the Growth Plan.
+You should receive your first charge shortly after after signing up for the Growth Plan.
 You can expect your second charge on the monthly anniversary of your signup.

-**What payment methods for you accept?**
+**What payment methods do you accept?**

 Most.
 One of the main reasons we chose to work with industry leader Stripe is because of the huge scope of payment options they offer, starting with the normal credit / debit card options, but extending to ACH, SEPA, Apple Pay / Google Pay and many more including a larger variety of global options.
 For more details and a list to all Stripe payment options see this Stripe Resource.